Developer: Team Shinobi Publisher: Sega Release: 06/91 Genre: Beat em up

 Alien Storm is a strange one for me.
-I remember indifferent to it at first.
+I remember being indifferent to it at first.
 It was rare to see it in the arcade and I only remember giving it a shot once or twice.
 I didn’t dislike the game but I thought nothing of it either.
-It wasn’t until the Genesis home port that I gave it a fair chance and came away liking it for what it is.
-It’s amazing what a dry release calendar can do.
+It was not until the Genesis home port that I gave it a fair chance and came away liking it for what it is.
+It is amazing what a dry release calendar can do.
 This version is a solid brawler but one that also suffers from many of the flaws of the genre.

 Although the characters look prepared to join the cast of Contra this is still a beat em up.
 Alien Storm is a bit unique in that you aren’t performing punch or kick combos but clobbering the aliens with your weapons in different ways.
 Once down you can juggle enemies until death which is the most effective.
 Next to your weapons you have a defensive roll and a dash for quick escapes.
 These can be used to perform a rolling attack that can boll over enemies, the game’s equivalent of tossing them around.
 Except your chucking yourself!